AlanRynne/MPDA_18-AlanGit/input/paper.md

 ![Developable surface generated using curve a geodesic curve. (a) using the X component of the curve's perp frame; (b) using the Y component & (c) using the Z component (tangent of the curve).](resources/images/vector/DevelopableFromCurve.svg){#fig:devFromCurve}

+Not all developable surfaces are of interest in an architectural sense.
+We must make a distiction between *noisy* and *smooth* developable surfaces, as can be seen in [@Fig:noisyVSsmooth].
+We are spetially interested in generating *smooth* develpable surfaces, which can be easily manufactured, as opposed to the complex bending operations that manufacturing a *noisy* developable surface will require

+![Noisy to smooth sheet [@Stein2018DSF][^KraneDevelop]](resources/images/developability/developability-figure-08.png){#fig:noisyVSsmooth width=100%}

 ## Properties to aim for {#sec:properties-to-aim-for}

 We will first introduce the properties we aim for when generating geodesic panels: